CohenLabUGA/SAB_isolates/README.md

 All of the raw data collected for physiology is contained in [rawData](rawData/).

 ### [physio_exp.csv](rawData/physio_exp.csv):
 This file contains most of the physiological data.
 It contains the growth rate, Chl a concentration, cell size, cell count, pH of media before and after the experiment, as well as the maximum potential quantum yeild of PSII (Fv/Fm), the reoxidation time of the first quinone acceptor ($\tau Q_a$ ), and the functional absorption cross-section of PSII ($\sigma_{PSII}$) which were extracted from the FIRe output files.
 The full output from the FIRe is the [fire_exp.csv](rawData/fire_exp.csv) file; these are results from dark-adapted samples.
-Results from the Actinic Light Source (ALS) run on the fire are in the [als_exp.csv](rawData/fire_exp.csv) file; this contains the non-photochemical quenching (NPQ) data used in the [physiology figure](figures/Fig3_physiology.png).
+Results from the Actinic Light Source (ALS) run on the fire are in the [als_exp.csv](rawData/fire_exp.csv) file; this contains the non-photochemical quenching (NPQ) data used in the [physiology figure](figures/Fig2_physiology.png).

 #### [rawData/histData](rawData/histData)

 Maintainence cultures were kept in small volumes during the year prior to the experiment.
 Growth rate and FIRe measurements were also taken during this time and are found in the subfolder [**histData**](/rawData/histData).
 Growth rates are in [histGrowth.csv](rawData/histData/histGrowth.csv), FIRe output from dark-adapted samples such as Fv/Fm are in [histFire.csv](rawData/histData/histFire.csv), and FIRe output using the ALS, such as NPQ, are in [histALS.csv](rawData/histData/histALS.csv).
-These data were used in the [physiology figure](figures/Fig2_physiology.png) to make the dashed lines in the bar graphs.
+These data were used in the [physiology figure](figures/Fig2_physiology.png) to make the dashed lines in the bar graphs and plotted alone as a [SFig2_histPhysio](figures/SFig2_histPhysio).

 >The sequences used in the transcriptomic analysis can be found at **link to ncbi**, and the coassemblies can be found at **link to zenodo**.